Facts About Gen.M

 Gen.M provides comprehensive sex education outside of school.
 In Texas, as in many communities across the United States, state and local laws and policies limit the amount of sexual health information that is shared in schools.
 With Gender Matters, we have built an innovative out-of-school structure that allows us to provide youth participants with the information and skills for healthy sexual decision-making.

 Gen.M uses social media and new media (video) to reinforce the key messages of the Gen.M Project.
 Through social media, we are able to reinforce the key messages of the curriculum with youth participants after the program, as they return to their schools and communities.
 Youth are incentivized to participate actively in the social media group through viewing posts and making comments, and, for very active youth, serving as mentors and as ambassadors for the Gender Matters messages.

-EngenderHealth, a sexual and reproductive health organization and SafePlace, a domestic violence organization are partnering to provide a more holistic approach to prevention.
-Research confirms that harmful gender norms are linked with both poor sexual health outcomes and increased risk of interpersonal violence.
-By partnering with a local domestic violence organization, SafePlace, Gender Matters bridges these two fields for a groundbreaking approach to the work.
+Gen.M addresses a more holistic approach to prevention.
+Research confirms the link between harmful gender norms and both poor sexual health outcomes and increased risk of interpersonal violence.
+During the development of Gen.M, EngenderHealth partnered with a local domestic violence organization to bridge these two fields.

 Gender Matters can be implemented in diverse communities.
 Gender Matters has been successfully replicated across a variety of populations, rural, and urban settings.
 The following organizations either are currently implementing our curriculum, have previously implemented , or have trained facilitators for future replications: